KitwareMedical/SlicerCustomAppTemplate/README.rst

 `3D Slicer`_ is an open-source and extensible application for visualization and medical image analysis.
 3D Slicer works with optical imaging, MRI, CT, and ultrasound data.

-At `Kitware`_, we have applied 3D Slicer to research and commercial applications ranging from pre-clinical animal studies, to surgical planning and guidance, to ultrasound image analysis, to medical robot control, to population studies.
+At `Kitware`_, we help customers develop commercial products based on 3D Slicer and we have used the platform to rapidly prototype solutions in nearly every aspect of medical imaging.

 .. _3D Slicer: https://slicer.org
 .. _Kitware: https://www.kitware.com